 I’m an activist, entrepreneur, educator and municipal councillor.
-I was first elected to Halifax Regional Council in 2012 and re-elected in 2016 due in part to what Halifax Magazine recently referred to as my “social media savvy and relentless constituency work.”
+I was first elected to Halifax Regional Council in 2012 and I was re-elected in 2016 due in part to what Halifax Magazine recently referred to as my “social media savvy and relentless constituency work.”

 I‘ve grown businesses, led member organizations and developed the arts and culture sector in Nova Scotia for over two decades.
 His career in the music industry spanned artist development to live event production, and he has become a well-known business and strategic consultant both inside and outside the cultural sector.

 I founded and was Executive Director of the Halifax Pop Explosion Association from 2001 to 2010, and was an instructor in Music Business at the Nova Scotia Community College from 2007 to 2012.
 I have been involved with several community organizations, including the Gottingen Street Merchants Association, Khyber Arts Society, Right to Know Coalition of Nova Scotia, and as long-serving member and past-President of Music Nova Scotia.

 I recently graduated with a Master of Business Administration from the Sobey School of Business at Saint Mary’s University, and had previously earned a Bachelor of Arts from Dalhousie University and a Community College Education Diploma from NSCC.
 I grew up in Dartmouth and now live in Halifax with my family.

-ABOUT THE SITE: Wayemason.ca / Halifax Politics dot ca has been a home for political discussion, investigations and resources that shine a light on the political scene in Halifax Regional Municipality.
+Wayemason.ca / Halifaxpolitics.ca has been a home for political discussion, investigations and resources that shine a light on the political scene in Halifax Regional Municipality.
 Accept no substitutes!
 It also hosts a copy of my very first personal website from 1998, preserved for LOLs.
-I started the site as the personal blog and online journal of Waye Mason in 2005.
-In short order it evolved into a political blog and website, and I turned it into my political website in 2012.
+I started the site as the personal blog and online journal but in short order it evolved into a political blog and website.
+I turned it into my political website in 2012.
 Halifaxpolitics.ca still forwards here.
 I kept the historic stuff here so it would all be in one place.